filotti/prosper/README.md

 # Prosper Auto-Investor

-This application automates the investment process for listings on Prosper based on user-defined criteria.
-It retrieves your account balance, checks listings matching your criteria, and automatically places bids.

 ## Introduction

 This application is designed to automate the investment process for listings on Prosper.
 It retrieves your account